moustakas/jwstclusters/README.md

-# jwst-ers
+# jwstclusters
-Code and documentation for our team's JWST/ERS cluster program.
+Code and papers for our team's JWST/ERS cluster program.